Moses Wilhelm Shapira: Manuscript affair

-In 1870 Shapira sold five scrolls written on leather to Edward Yorke McCauley; these were discovered in 1884 to have been artificially aged.
+In 1870, Shapira sold five scrolls written on leather to Edward Yorke McCauley; these were discovered in 1884 to have been artificially aged.

-In 1883 Shapira presented what is now known as the Shapira Strips, a supposedly ancient scroll written on leather strips which he claimed had been found near the Dead Sea.
+In 1883, Shapira presented what is now known as the Shapira Strips, a supposedly ancient scroll written on leather strips which he claimed had been found near the Dead Sea.
 The Hebrew text hinted at a different version of Deuteronomy, including a surprising alternate commandment ("Thou shalt not hate thy brother in thy heart: I am God, thy God").
 Shapira sought to sell them to the British Museum for a million pounds, and allowed them to exhibit two of the 15 strips.
 The exhibition was attended by thousands.

 However, Clermont-Ganneau also attended the exhibition; Shapira had denied him access to the other 13 strips.
 After close examination, Clermont-Ganneau declared them to be forgeries.
 Soon afterward British biblical scholar Christian David Ginsburg came to the same conclusion.
-Later Clermont-Ganneau showed that the leather of the Deuteronomy scroll was quite possibly cut from the margin of a genuine Yemenite scroll that Shapira had previously sold to the Museum.
+Later Clermont-Ganneau showed that the leather of the Deuteronomy scroll was quite possibly cut from the margin of a genuine Yemenite scroll that Shapira had previously sold to the Museum, a claim widely accepted in 1883 and since then.
+It was not until 2022 that Clermont-Ganneau's claim was tested by an examination of the Torah scrolls Shapira had sold, an examination that found the margins to be of insufficient height to supply the leather.

 Following the rejection of the scroll by a large range of scholars, Punch ridiculed Shapira with a cartoon using anti-Semitic stereotypes.

 Shapira fled London in despair, his name ruined and all of his hopes crushed.
 Having spent some time in a hotel in Bloemendaal (Netherlands), in hotel Adler in Rotterdam, he shot himself in Hotel Willemsbrug in Rotterdam on March 9, 1884.
 He was buried in the poor men's part of the Crooswijk cemetery.

 The Shapira Strips disappeared and then reappeared a couple of years later in a Sotheby's auction, where they were sold for 10 guineas.
 Although it is now known that the strips were not destroyed by fire in 1899 as had previously been suggested, the fact that their current whereabouts is unknown leaves room for speculation.

-In light of the discovery of the Dead Sea scrolls in 1947, numerous scholars have called for a re-examination of the forgery charges.
+In light of the discovery of the Dead Sea Scrolls in 1947, some scholars have called for a re-examination of the forgery charges.